xJackyll/Azure_VM_Provisioning/README.md

 ## Overview

-Welcome to the Azure VM Creation project! 🚀 This repository allows you to effortlessly provision a Windows Server virtual machine in your Azure subscription.
+Welcome to the Azure VM Creation project! 🚀 This repository allows you to effortlessly provision a Windows Server Virtual Machine in your Azure subscription.
 Please take a moment to review the information below before executing the provided scripts.

 ### Prerequisites